Brooks Hays: Post-congressional career

 During his last term in Congress, Hays was elected to serve as the president of the Southern Baptist Convention for its 1957–1958 term.
 He was nominated by J. D. Grey, long-term pastor of the First Baptist Church of New Orleans.
-In that capacity, Hays traveled with Rev. Dr. Clarence Cranford, his pastor at Calvary Baptist Church in Washington, D.C. and president of the American Baptist Convention, to Moscow for a joint peace mission.
+In that capacity, Hays traveled with Rev. Dr. Clarence Cranford, his pastor at Calvary Baptist Church in Washington, D.C., and president of the American Baptist Convention, to Moscow for a joint peace mission.

 From 1959 to 1961, after his congressional tenure had ended, Hays served on the board of directors of the Tennessee Valley Authority.
 Hays served in the Kennedy administration as Assistant Secretary of State for congressional relations in 1961 and as Special Assistant to the President of the United States from late 1961 until February 1964.

-Hays became professor of political science at the Eagleton Institute at Rutgers University and a visiting professor of government at the University of Massachusetts Amherst.
+Hays became a professor of political science at the Eagleton Institute at Rutgers University and a visiting professor of government at the University of Massachusetts Amherst.
 He served as director of the Ecumenical Institute at Wake Forest University from 1968 to 1970.
 In 1970 he was elected as co-chairman of Former Members of Congress, Inc. and served as the chairman of the Government Good Neighbor Council of North Carolina.

 He also served on the board of directors of the National Conference on Citizenship in 1960.

 In 1966, Hays ran unsuccessfully for the Democratic gubernatorial nomination in Arkansas.
 It was a crowded field of eight candidates, following 12 years of control by Governor Orval Faubus, who was stepping down.
 Hays finished third, ahead of the man who had defeated him as a write-in candidate in 1958, Dale Alford, but behind Frank Holt and "Justice Jim" Johnson.
 Johnson, the eventual party nominee, a former Arkansas Supreme Court justice from Conway and avowed segregationist, was defeated in the November general election by the Republican Winthrop Rockefeller of Morrilton.

 In 1972 Hays was the Democratic nominee for election to the Ninety-third Congress as a representative from North Carolina, but lost to the Republican incumbent, Wilmer Mizell (also known as "Vinegar Bend" Mizell).